International Symposium & Annual National Science Meeting .

 Plenary speaker: Luke Alphey (Pirbright Institute)

-Invited speaker: Orin Courtenay (Warwick University)
+Invited speakers: Orin Courtenay (Warwick University) & Willen Taken (Wageningen University and Research)

 Evaluation will explore how to test the efficacy and practice tools (products, technologies and approaches) to be used in vector control